overdoignism/Final-Account-Defense-Barrier/Readme/README_EN.md

 *   Put the program in a prepared folder.
 *   Open the program and you will see an interface for entering a password.
 Think of a secure and memorable password, enter it twice, and click "Confirm" to get started.
-*   The password you enter here will become the encrypted “key seed” and directly correspond to a unique “Catalog”, which can manage multiple accounts.
+*   The password you enter here will become the encrypted "key seed" and directly correspond to a unique "Catalog", which can manage multiple accounts.
 *   To open this directory in the future, simply enter this password.
 Just type it in once.
 *   Similarly, if you want to add different groups of catalogs, just enter different passwords.
 *   It is also possible to choose a file instead of a password (use Open file).
 The file name is not important, but the contents of the file cannot be changed at all.

 ### Basic Operations

 *   Once you get into it, there is a list on the left side.
-At the top is "New Account," click it to add an account.
+At the top is "New Account", click it to add an account.
 *   Then enter your account information into the right column.
 If you don’t understand the meaning, you can let the mouse stay on it, and there will be an explanation.
 *   You don't need to fill in all the fields except the title.
 When you are done, click "Save" to finish adding your account and it will appear in the list.
-*   If you want to reorder, you can use the “Move Up/Down” button, and if you want to delete, click “Delete”.
+*   If you want to reorder, you can use the "Move Up/Down" button, and if you want to delete, click "Delete".
 *   To switch to another catalog, use the "Logout" button.
 To exit, click the "Finish" button.

 ### Advanced Operations